Hellenistic period: Indo-Greek kingdoms

 The separation of the Indo-Greek kingdom from the Greco-Bactrian kingdom resulted in an even more isolated position, and thus the details of the Indo-Greek kingdom are even more obscure than for Bactria.
 Many supposed kings in India are known only because of coins bearing their name.
-The numismatic evidence together with archaeological finds and the scant historical records suggest that the fusion of eastern and western cultures reached its peak in the Indo-Greek kingdom.

-After Demetrius' death, civil wars between Bactrian kings in India allowed Apollodotus I (from c.
+After the death of the Greco-Bactrian king Demetrius, civil wars between Bactrian kings in India allowed Apollodotus I (from c.
 180/175 BC) to make himself independent as the first proper Indo-Greek king (who did not rule from Bactria).
 Large numbers of his coins have been found in India, and he seems to have reigned in Gandhara as well as western Punjab.
-Apollodotus I was succeeded by or ruled alongside Antimachus II, likely the son of the Bactrian king Antimachus I. In about 155 (or 165) BC he seems to have been succeeded by the most successful of the Indo-Greek kings, Menander I. Menander converted to Buddhism, and seems to have been a great patron of the religion; he is remembered in some Buddhist texts as 'Milinda'.
+Apollodotus I was succeeded by or ruled alongside Antimachus II, likely the son of the Bactrian king Antimachus I.

+In about 155 or 165 BC, a king named Menander rose to power.
+Menander was the most successful of the Indo-Greek kings and he seems to have been a great patron of Buddhism.
+He probably became a Buddhist and is remembered in some Buddhist texts as 'Milinda'.
 He also expanded the kingdom further east into Punjab, though these conquests were rather ephemeral.
 After the death of Menander (c.
 130 BC), the Kingdom appears to have fragmented, with several 'kings' attested contemporaneously in different regions.
 This inevitably weakened the Greek position, and territory seems to have been lost progressively.
 Around 70 BC, the western regions of Arachosia and Paropamisadae were lost to tribal invasions, presumably by those tribes responsible for the end of the Bactrian kingdom.
 The resulting Indo-Scythian kingdom seems to have gradually pushed the remaining Indo-Greek kingdom towards the east.
 The Indo-Greek kingdom appears to have lingered on in western Punjab until about AD 10, at which time it was finally ended by the Indo-Scythians.
 Strato III was the last of the dynasty of Diodotus was the last of the line of Diodotus and independent Hellenistic king to rule at his death in 10 AD.